mbahvw/kit-katacoda-scenarios/kubectl-advance/step2.md

- # Kubectl and krew usage

 There are currently 80+ plugins that can be installed using the`kubectl krew install` command.
 Please note, these plugins are not audited for security by the Krew maintainers, therefore running them is at your own risk.

 Let's discover some plugins:

 `kubectl krew search`{{execute}}

 As you can see, there are over 80 plugins available.
 The usage of these plugins is  personal and you may never  use them all.
 You can learn, install and use these plugins as you see fit or necessary depending on your situation.